Berlin Neighbourhood Guide

 The Neighbourhood

 Schöneberg doesn’t have the vintage density of Neukölln or Prenzlauer Berg, but what it has is worth knowing about.
 The neighbourhood around Akazienstrasse and the side streets off Hauptstrasse has a quiet, residential quality — good for browsing without the crowd.
-Two shops in particular stand out.

 Where to Shop